JLB Membership – Frequently Asked Questions

 Okay then.
 Why should I spend more on JLB Full Membership than other, similar independent media sites?

 There are no similar sites to this on the internet.
-There do exist other, quality independent researchers who sometimes cover similar topics, a few of which are listed below for comparison, but none of them engage in the kind of deep skepticism which sets this site apart.
+There do exist other, independent researchers who sometimes cover similar topics, a few of which are listed below for comparison, but none of them engage in the kind of deep skepticism which sets this site apart.

 Jan Irvin of Gnostic Media: USD $18/month | $120/year

 Note that Jan does not generally delve into contemporary or historical hoaxes.
 For comparison, consider the JLB Hierarchy of Hoaxes.
-If you like original, in-depth research and presentations, with proper citations, on the types of topics covered by Irvin, a subscription to his site represents excellent value.
-However, as far as deep skepticism goes, Irvin is to JLB as apples are to oranges.
+If you like original, in-depth research and presentations, with proper citations, on the types of topics covered by Irvin, a subscription to his site represents good value.
+However, as far as real skepticism goes, Irvin is to JLB as apples are to oranges.
 Both apples and oranges are tasty and nutritious but they are not the same.

 Jay Dyer of Jay’s Analysis: USD $5/month | $60/year